micheleantonazzi/statistical-method-for-machine-learning/README.md

 The feed-forward neural network is the first and simplest type of artificial neural network.
 The information moves in only one direction, forward, from the input nodes, through the hidden nodes, and to the output nodes.
 The layers of neurons are fully connected, in the sense that each neuron of a layer is connected to all neurons of the previous and next layers.
 The following tables specify the architecture and the hyper-parameters for each model.
 In particular, for each layer, the number of neurons (called *Units*) and the activation function are reported.
 Instead, for the hyper-parameters, the tables contain the weight estimator and its learning rate, the loss function, the number of epochs, and the batch size.

-The first model (called *Perceptron*) is a classical neural network with the simplest architecture.
+The first model (called *Perceptron*) is a classical neural network with the simplest architecture: the single layer perceptron.
 It consists of a single layer which is also the output layer.
 Its purpose is to examine the network performance with the given dataset to build better models.

 | Layers  | Type    | Units | **Activation** |
 | ------- | ------- | ----- | -------------- |